A.G. Syjuco

 A.G. and Jack of None represented the Philippines in the 9th International Video Poetry Festival in Greece in early 2021.

 A.G. released his first solo EP “The Color of Memory” under the name “Black Leather Birds” on March 13, 2021.
 Two music videos produced for this album received recognition and honors from international music video festivals and award-giving bodies.

 A.G.’s music video for “Our Angry Science” under his Black Leather Birds project won Best Experimental Music Video at the Munich Music Video Awards in May 2021.
 It also won Best Experimental Music Video at the International Sound Future Awards 2021 (NYC), Honorable Mention for Best Art Music Video at the International Music Video Awards 2021, and was a Finalist for Best Animated Music Video at the Paris Music Video Underground Festival 2021.
 The music video for "One More for the Road", a track also from the EP "The Color of Memory", was included as an official selection for the Austin Music Video Festival 2021, and received the Honorable Mention for Best Art Music Video at the International Sound Future Awards 2021 (NYC).

 In 2022, A.G. produced the single "Dios Por Santo" for Jack of None.
 The music video for the track won Best Experimental Music Video at the Music Video Underground Festival 2022 (Paris, France) and Best Rock Music Video at the Ninja Indies Music Awards 2022 (Tokyo, Japan).

+Between 2023 and 2025, Syjuco continued releasing solo material under the Black Leather Birds name, including the singles "Right as Rain", "Abstraction", "My Name is X", "Clever" and "Unknown".
+In May 2026, Syjuco released of Children and Their Sorceries, his second EP under the Black Leather Birds name.
+In June 2026, Syjuco was interviewed by ROMBO Magazine about the EP and the Black Leather Birds project, discussing solitude, domestic space, family life and the shift from primarily instrumental work toward writing in his own voice.